nystudio107/craft-recipe/docs/docs/README.md

 ![Screenshot](./resources/screenshots/recipe-api.png)

-A console command to generate nutritional information from the API for all entries in a specific section is also available.
+A console command to generate nitritional information from the API for all entries in a specific section is also available.

 ```sh
 ./craft recipe/nutrition-api/generate --section=recipes --field=recipe
 ```

 Both the `section` (section handle) and `field` (recipe field handle) options are required.
-Note that this command will overwrite the nutritional information for _every_ entry in the given section.
+Note that this command will overwrite the nitritional information for _every_ entry in the given section.

 Brought to you by [nystudio107](https://nystudio107.com)